 The surname Egner was first found in Bavaria, where this family made important contributions toward the development of this district from ancient times.
 Always prominent in social and political affairs, the family formed alliances with other families within the Feudal System and the nation.
 There is a river named Eger which flows by Bopfingen, a town of Egern near Rottach, and a city Egerer in Bavaria.

-Important Dates for the Egner family
+Early History of the Egner family